vsmart-06/oakridge-codefest/README.md

 - [ ] PRIORITY 4: Think about new ideas regarding waste collection, etc.

-- [x] PRIORITY 5: Integrate recommendations for events to conduct using GPT-3.
+- [x] PRIORITY 5: Integrate recommendations for events to conduct using API of GPT-3.

 - Front-end: Python tkinter